neekaru/golang-wa/docs.md

 1. Replace `test_user` with your actual user identifier
 2. Phone numbers should be in international format without any special characters (e.g., "1234567890")
-3. For media uploads, ensure the base64 data is properly encoded
+3. For media uploads, you can use either:
+   - Base64 encoded data with the `media` parameter
+   - Direct URL to the media with the `url` parameter
 4. Session must be created and authenticated before sending messages
 5. All endpoints run on `localhost:8080` by default